-- Requests to purchase SREC should be made to Dr. Katerina Havranek, email@example.com.
+- Requests to purchase SREC should be made to Mr. David Graham, firstname.lastname@example.org

 The SREC can be purchased for use in NIH funded human subject studies that evaluate the use of electronic cigarettes to reduce exposure to more harmful tobacco products.
 Requests to purchase for any other use will be reviewed on an individual basis by NJOY, LLC.
 The SREC cannot be used in human studies investigating the treatment of nicotine addiction i.e., studies that have the ultimate of aim of eliminating all nicotine use.
 FDA considers that such nicotine cessation studies would examine the SREC as a potential medical product.
 These studies would require Investigational New Drug (IND) approval and at the current time the SREC Product Master File does not meet IND requirement guidelines.

-- Grantee contact information and order details using the following form: SREC Request Form (Word, 47KB)
+- Grantee contact information and order details using the following form: SREC Request Form (Word, 49KB)

 - NIH Notice of Award